VCW-Value-Creation-Wheel/VCW4Next/README.md

 $ docker compose up --build -d
 ```

-NOTE: If it's the first time the system is being built execute the steps in section "Keycloak and MinIO configurations" then continue to the next step.
+NOTE: If it's the first time the system is being built, execute the steps in section "Keycloak and MinIO configurations" then continue to the next step.

-With all the above containers up and running go inside the backend folder:
+With all the above containers up and running, navigate inside the backend folder:
 ```bash
 $ cd packages/backend
 ```